Signs of submission in humans communicate that the speaker is lowering one’s own status in comparison to the others.

 Submissive individuals fear social judgment and, more than most, fear looking bad.

-Thus, they preface their ideas and opinions with words that predict failure, so that if they do say something that doesn’t make sense, they at least soften the blow (or so they think).
+Thus, they preface their ideas and opinions with words that predict failure, so that if they do fail indeed, they at least soften the blow (or so they think).

 Similar submissive expressions which signal insecurity are